psrc/travel-modeling/skims/daysim_attach_skims/readme.md

-Daysim can be run in estimation mode to attach final assignment skim values to daysim outputs Use the attached daysim configuration file in a standard soundcast run.
+Daysim can be run in estimation mode to attach final assignment skim values to daysim outputs.
+Use the attached daysim configuration file in a standard soundcast run.
 Set input config to only run daysim and run soundcast
-Note: the latest version of daysim adding in Sept/Oct 2021 will work properly
+Note: only the latest version of daysim from Soundcast (added in Sept/Oct 2021) will work properly after local changes made by PSRC.

 BEFORE running:
 - convert daysim outputs to be in correct column order to match expected format